 You can file for bankruptcy in Maryland after living there for more than 180 days.
 However, you must live in Maryland much longer before using Maryland exemptions—at least 730 days before filing, to be exact.
 Otherwise, you'd use the previous state's exemptions.

 You'll find Maryland's homestead exemption in the Maryland Code Ann.
 Cts. & Jud.
 Proc. § 11-504(f)(1)(i)(2) on the General Assembly of Maryland website.
-Still, the best way to protect your assets is by consulting with a local bankruptcy lawyer.
+Still, the best way to protect your assets and determine the current homestead exemption amount is by consulting a local bankruptcy lawyer.

 Our Editor's Picks for You |